scylladb/care-pet/docs/index.rst

   :class: large-4,small-12
   :anchor: Read the article

-  The Care-Pet Example blog walks you trhough the example and adds additional information.
+  The Care-Pet Example blog walks you through the example and adds additional information.